bartongroup/slivka/sphinx-docs/getting_started.rst

 Service metadata
 ----------------

-Lines starting with ``#`` are comments.
-They are completely ignored by the program and can be used as notes.
-First couple of lines are a good place do place a few comments briefly describing the service and include some information for others who, apart from you, would edit this file.
+First of all, lines starting with ``#`` are comments and are ignored by the program so they can be used for making notes.
+The first couple of lines is a good place to write a few comments briefly describing the service including information for anyone who is going to maintain those files.

-Next, comes the label of the service.
-This is the full name of the service which will be displayed to users.
-Use meaningful names which allow to recognise what process the service is running.
+Next comes the label of the service.
+This is a human-readable name of the service which will be displayed to users (the internal service name is derived from the file name).
+Use meaningful labels which allow to recognise what program the service is running.

 After that you can see a list of classifiers.
 This element is optional and can be used to tag and categorise the services.
 One use case is to